Blingoose/vimple-vimrc-config/README.md

 source from that location, if `~/.vim/vimrc` and `~/.vimrc` file do not exist.
 So it won't impact existing users, but users that want to start using the new location, will need to move their existing configuration to the new place.
-You can also read about it at `:h xdg-base-dir`.
+You can also read about it at [:h xdg-base-dir](https://vimhelp.org/starting.txt.html#xdg-base-dir)

 ## Preparation